 Once Richmond has stabilized policies, it will be in a better position to participate in national creative cities efforts.
-For example, in the Arts Vibrancy Index published by the National Center for Arts Research (NCAR), in 2014 Richmond ranked 19 overall - making the top 20.
-NCAR explained: "[Richmond] has a unique way of blending classic and contemporary, southern heritage with progressive art, established with grassroots, honoring the past but making space for the future."
-Overall, in 2014, "Richmond ranked #9 on Arts Dollars in the Art Museum sector and #11 in Dance."
-Unfortunately, in 2016, Richmond was no longer in the top 20, although the Washington DC metro region did rank #1 in cities with populations over 1,000,000.
-The national "heat map" of vibrancy created by NCAR also shows a vibrant corridor from New York City through DC and ending at Richmond, VA.
+For example, in the Arts Vibrancy Index published by the National Center for Arts Research (NCAR), in 2017 Richmond ranked 20 overall among large (population 1,000,000 or more) arts vibrant communities.
+NCAR explained: "The Greater Richmond, VA, MSA (Metropolitan Statistical Area) offers an extensive variety of arts and cultural activities.
+It has a unique way of blending classic and contemporary, southern heritage with progressive art, established with grassroots, honoring the past but making space for the future."
+The national arts vibrancy map created by NCAR also shows a vibrant corridor from New York City through DC and ending at Richmond, VA.
 No other part of the country has such an intensive multi-state delivery of cultural vibrancy.